DaveBackus/Data_Bootcamp_Book/data-mentality.md

 You might have noticed that several of these are **IPython notebooks**.
 We'll learn more about them shortly.
 Their value in this context is that they combine code with text and graphics.
 They allow us to show off not only what we've done but how we've done it.

 **Starting points.**  If you're looking for ideas, you can start almost anywhere.
 We like to say **ideas have friends**:  once you have one idea, several others often pop into your mind.
+Alternatively:  **good ideas are developed, not discovered**.
+Similar thought, different words.

 Here are some starting points:

 * Start with what interests you:  Economics, finance, marketing, emerging markets, movies, sports.
-* Start with output:  Find an analyst report, blog post, or graphic you like, ask where the data comes from, think about whether you can replicate and/or extend it.
+* Start with the output you'd like:  Find an analyst report, blog post, or graphic you like, ask where the data comes from, think about whether you can replicate and/or extend it.
-* Start with input:  Start with a dataset you find interesting, ask what you might do with it.
+* Start with an input:  Find a dataset you find interesting, ask what you might do with it.

 The suggestion is to start somewhere -- anywhere -- and see where it leads.
 Bounce around ideas with friends.
 Go for a long walk.
 Be open to ill-formed thoughts, they sometimes turn into great ones.